Get help now Make a donation

 What are dissociative disorders?

-Dissociation might also be a symptom of other mental health problems.
-You can still seek help for this.
+Dissociation can also be a symptom of other mental health problems.

 Dissociative identity disorder (DID)